renpy/renpy/sphinx/source/chromeos.rst

 --------------------

-The easiest way to make a game available for Chrome OS is to package it for Android, as described in the :ref:`Android documentation <android>`.
+The easiest way to make a game available for Chrome OS is to package it for Android, as described in the :doc:`Android documentation <android>`.
 Ren'Py's Android support was designed with Chrome OS in mind as well.

 This mode only supports playing games, not developing new games.